- Make/Cancel an Appointment

 The first step in any successful college writing venture is reading the assignment.
 While this sounds like a simple task, it can be a tough one.
 This handout will help you unravel your assignment and begin to craft an effective response.
 Much of the following advice will involve translating typical assignment terms and practices into meaningful clues to the type of writing your instructor expects.
-See our online demonstration for more tips.
+See our short video for more tips.

 Many assignments follow a basic format.
-Assignments often begin with an overview of the topic, include a central verb or verbs that describe the task, and offer some additional suggestions, questions, or prompts to get you started:
+Assignments often begin with an overview of the topic, include a central verb or verbs that describe the task, and offer some additional suggestions, questions, or prompts to get you started.

 The instructor might set the stage with some general discussion of the subject of the assignment, introduce the topic, or remind you of something pertinent that you have discussed in class.
 For example:

-“Throughout history, gerbils have played a key role in politics” or “In the last few weeks of class, we have focused on the evening wear of the housefly …”
+“Throughout history, gerbils have played a key role in politics,” or “In the last few weeks of class, we have focused on the evening wear of the housefly …”

 “Analyze the effect that gerbils had on the Russian Revolution,” or “Suggest an interpretation of housefly undergarments that differs from Darwin’s.”